 show / hide sidebar

-The Ransom 900 Tuned.
-170mm of trail munchin', climb crushing, stage winning all day pinning mountain biking excellence.
-The Tuned version comes equipped with Scott’s TwinLoc Suspension System, a Sram Eagle groupset and high end Syncros components to help you get away with murder, regardless of your ability level.
+The Ransom 900 Tuned is 170mm of trail munchin', climb crushing, stage winning all day pinning mountain biking excellence with Scott’s TwinLoc Suspension System, a SRAM Eagle groupset and high-end Syncros components.

 S, M, L, XL